eth-cscs/COSTA/README.md

                    const int rank                    // processor rank
                );
 ```
-The arguments meaning can be nicely visualized with the following figure, where the red submatrix is represented:
+The arguments can be nicely visualized with the following figure, where the red submatrix is represented:
 <p align="center"><img src="./docs/block-cyclic.svg" width="100%"></p>

 In case we want to represent the full matrix (instead of a submatrix), it suffices to put: